NVIDIA/framework-reproducibility/tensorflow_status.md

 `fwd9m.tensorflow.enable_determinism`.

 github/tensorflow/tensorflow pull request [47974][47974] adds GPU-deterministic
-sparse segment reduction ops (probably in TF 2.6).
+sparse segment reduction ops (in TF 2.6).
 This approach will be used to provide GPU-deterministic functionality for all the segment reduction ops in version 2.6 or possibly later.

 ### Additional Information